ChordPro/chordpro/docs/content/ROADMAP.md

 # ROADMAP for ChordPro

-This roadmap contains changes and enhacements that are likely to take place in the future.
+This roadmap contains changes and enhancements that are likely to take place in the future.

 Feel free to feedback on the [community forum](https://groups.io/g/ChordPro).

-## Planned for 6.x
+## Planned for ChrdPro 6.x

 ### Placement of images